sekthor/portfolio/content/articles/qrquiz/index.md

 ## PoC

-With a little bit of html, css and vanilla javascript, I built a table with individual identifieable table cells.
+With a little bit of html, css and vanilla javascript, I built a table with individual identifiable table cells.
 A javascript function would toggle a css class for the respective cell, to set it to `dark`.
 I added a coordinate x & y input with a button and could set the pixels like this.
-From that I implemnted placeholder questions, wher answers each had a pixel coordinate assigned.
+From that I implemented placeholder questions, where answers each had a pixel coordinate assigned.
 When the checkbox of the answer was selected, the toggle function was called with those coordinates and set the corresponding pixel.

 ![poc2](./poc2.png)